Best Small Business Cargo Vans - Size, Gas Mileage, & More

 • Municipal/government

 It's important to consider what your business needs when purchasing a van.
 Some vans can carry bigger materials than others.
-For example, a 6' step ladder will only fit in vans with high roofs.
+For example, a 6-inch step ladder will only fit in vans with high roofs.
 Consider what you'll store in your van and which model can accommodate your needs.

 Also, take into consideration where you're traveling.
 If you travel long distances, you may go through toll roads or bridges.
-You may be charged an additional cost for vans over 8,600lbs GVWR.
+You may be charged an additional cost for vans over 8,600 GVWR.
 Vans like the Ford Transit and Mercedes Metris are popular because they fall under 8,600 GVWR.

 Commercial vehicles over 10,000 GVWR must also have a USDOT number, which comes with additional restrictions and requirements.
 Some Transit and Sprinter models come to over 10,000 GVWR and would require additional care.